rust-lang/rfcs/text/0000-inline-asm.md

 - Behavior is undefined if execution unwinds out of an asm block.
 - Any memory reads/writes performed by the asm code follow the same rules as `volatile_read` and `volatile_write`.
   - Refer to the unsafe code guidelines for the exact rules.
-  - If the `readonly` flag is set, then only memory reads (with the same rules as `volatile_read`) are allowed.
+  - If the `readonly` option is set, then only memory reads (with the same rules as `volatile_read`) are allowed.
-  - If the `nomem` flag is set then no reads or write to memory are allowed.
+  - If the `nomem` option is set then no reads or write to memory are allowed.
-- Unless the `nostack` flag is set, asm code is allowed to use stack space below the stack pointer.
+- Unless the `nostack` option is set, asm code is allowed to use stack space below the stack pointer.
   - On entry to the asm block the stack pointer is guaranteed to be suitably aligned (according to the target ABI) for a function call.
   - You are responsible for making sure you don't overflow the stack (e.g. use stack probing to ensure you hit a guard page).
   - You should adjust the stack pointer when allocating stack memory as required by the target ABI.
-- If the `noreturn` flag is set then behavior is undefined if execution falls through to the end of the asm block.
+- If the `noreturn` option is set then behavior is undefined if execution falls through to the end of the asm block.
-- These flags registers must be restored upon exiting the asm block if `preserves_flags` is set:
+- These flags registers must be restored upon exiting the asm block if the `preserves_flags` option is set:
   - x86
     - Status flags in `EFLAGS` (CF, PF, AF, ZF, SF, OF).
     - Direction flag in `EFLAGS` (DF).